wouyang628/healthbot_northstar/README.md

 4. If the Failure Analysis passes, it then requests a link maintenance event in Northstar

 5. This triggers Northstar to automatically reroute the LSPs to avoid that link

+Please refer to Wifi on how to set it up.